yiyingko/Toy-Library/README.md

 # Toy Library

-### A full-stack toy lending platform that allows families to browse available toys, submit borrowing requests, and contact the library.
+### A full-stack toy lending platform that allows families to browse and filter available toys, submit borrowing requests, and contact the library.
 Administrators can manage toys, review borrowing requests, and monitor activity through a protected dashboard.

 ---

 ## About The Project

-Toy Library was created to simulate a real-world toy lending service while providing a practical environment to develop and deploy a full-stack application.
+Toy Library was created to simulate a real-world toy lending service while providing a practical environment to design, develop, and deploy a full-stack application.

-The project focuses on inventory management, borrowing workflows, authentication, image uploads, and deployment to a production environment.
+The project focuses on inventory management, borrowing workflows, authentication, dynamic search and filtering, image uploads, and production deployment.

+Version 2.1 introduces improved toy discovery through pagination and filtering, alongside a migration of the backend from JavaScript to TypeScript.

 ---